bigdevwhale/marat555.github.io/_posts/2023-10-25-godaddy-api-wrapper.md

 #### Installation

 Our GoDaddy API PHP Wrapper can be easily installed via Composer, a widely used PHP dependency manager.
-We've made the installation process simple and hassle-free.
+I've made the installation process simple and hassle-free.
 Just run the following command in your project directory:

     ```bash
     composer require your-namespace/godaddy-api-wrapper